-He asked that they take on the rigor of establishing a new social form.
-He acknowledged that this task would be difficult, but he said that it was absolutely necessary for ongoing social development, that preparation begin for humanity to experience a new way of working with one another.
+He asked that they take on the rigour of establishing a new social form.
+He acknowledged that this task would be difficult, but he said that it was absolutely necessary for ongoing social development, that preparation begins for humanity to experience a new way of working with one another.

 This form, often called the College of Teachers, was to be based on a spiritual beholding of one another, a working out of consensus, and a conscious attempt by the teachers to align themselves with the “being” of the school through disciplined meditative practice.

 The College of Teachers consciously assumes responsibility for the spiritual and pedagogical life of the School.
 Through active research and extensive study in weekly gatherings, the group seeks to uphold and apply the principles of Steiner education throughout the Dandenong Ranges Steiner School.